Empower Minds, Heal Naturally

 LTSG.
 AMB.
 DR REYMARK COLOMA MAMUAD, PHD, IMD, CBS, PsyD

-Founder & Owner
+Founder & Owner - Doctor of Integrative Medicine

 • Integrative Medicine Practitioner and Mental Wellness Expert